cramon-dev/sale-bot/README.md

 Run `npm start`.

 # Troubleshooting
 If CTRL + C doesn't seem to bring up the 'Terminate batch script' prompt, do it again.
+If all else fails, just kill the command window/node process.
 I'm currently trying to figure out why this works the way it does.